 Uvulopalatopharyngoplasty

-Sleep Apnea Treatment in Great Neck and Manhattan
+UPP Treatment for Sleep Apnea in Great Neck & Manhattan

 Uvulopalatopharyngoplasty, or UPPP, is a surgical procedure that treats sleep apnea by removing excess tissue in the throat and, as a result, widens the airway.
 This allows air to move through the throat more easily when patient breathes, effectively reducing the symptoms of snoring and sleep apnea.